RossMurr4y/jormungandr/README.md

 Performed locally, we will generate the files necessary for successful setup of a staking node.
 Once created, you will want to store these somewhere easily accessible to a running container.

-- encryption keys (VRF for leader election participation & KES for signing blocks with)
+- encryption keys (VRF for leader election participation & KES for signing blocks with stake key for identifying yourself as owner)
 - node configuration file

 ### Generate VRF Keypair